higgi13425/rmrwr-book/_book/io70-r_cmd_line.md

 Switch back to the Rmarkdown document.<br>
 Select one of the R code chunks (note the {r} at the top) and delete it.<br>
 Now click on the Insert dropdown at the top of the document, and insert a Bash chunk.<br>
-Now add UNIX commands (separated by a semicolon), like
+Now you can add UNIX commands (separated by a semicolon) to this code chunk, like

 ```bash